embodijs/generator/packages/embodi/README.md

 ## Structure

-Embodi will read any Markdown or Svelte file the source directory ( default to `<root>/content` directory) in your project structure and convert it to a page.
-Markdown will only be interpreted as page if they `layout` attribute in front-matter.
+Embodi will read any Markdown or Svelte file from the source directory ( default to `<root>/content` directory) in your project structure and convert it to a page.
+Markdown will only be interpreted as page if they `layout: $layout/Some.svelte` attribute in front-matter.
 The name is a reference to a Svelte file in the `__layout` folder.
 The component gets the property data, which contain the front-matter data.
 The rendered markdown part is given into a slot.
 So each layout should display rendered content needs to have a slot.
 In layout components you can do everything you normally do with Svelte.

 ## Data